haesleinhuepf/napari-cupy-image-processing/README.md

 ## Usage

 This napari plugin adds some menu entries to the Tools menu.
-You can recognize them with their `(n-cupy)` in brackets behind.
+You can recognize them with their suffix `(n-cupy)` in brackets.
 Furthermore, it can be used from the [napari-assistant](https://www.napari-hub.org/plugins/napari-assistant) graphical user interface.
 Therefore, just click the menu `Tools > Utilities > Assistant (na)` or run `naparia` from the command line.